gadse/spotify-extractor/README.md

 # spotify-extractor
-A tool to extract my Spotifz favourites and Playlists.
+A tool to extract my Spotify favourites and Playlists.